dec0dOS/zero-ui/README.md

 This project is highly inspired by [ztncui](https://github.com/key-networks/ztncui) and was developed to address the current limitations of applying the self-hosted [network controllers](https://github.com/zerotier/ZeroTierOne/tree/master/controller).
 Some [ztncui](https://github.com/key-networks/ztncui) problems cannot be fixed because of the core architecture of the project.
 ZeroUI tries to solve them and implements the following features:

-- Full React-powered lightweight [SPA](https://en.wikipedia.org/wiki/Single-page_application) that brings better user experience, and ZeroUI is mobile-friendly.
+- Full React-powered lightweight [SPA](https://en.wikipedia.org/wiki/Single-page_application) that brings a better user experience, and ZeroUI is mobile-friendly.
 - ZeroUI has ZeroTier Central compatible API.
 That means you could use CLI tools and custom applications made only for ZeroTier Central to manage your networks.
 - ZeroUI implements controller-specific workarounds that address some existing [issues](https://github.com/zerotier/ZeroTierOne/issues/859).
 ZTNCUI [does not](https://github.com/key-networks/ztncui/issues/63).
 - ZeroUI is more feature complete.
-ZeroUI has almost all network-controller supported features, for example, rule editor.
-The development process hasn't stopped, so you will enjoy new features and bug fixes in the near future.
+ZeroUI has almost all network-controller-supported features, for example, rule editor.
+The development process hasn't stopped, so you will enjoy new features and bug fixes shortly.
 - ZeroUI deployment is simple.
 Please refer to [installation](#installation) for more info.

 <details>